This International Coffee Day, join me in raising a mug to the seemingly endless uses of the humble coffee bean.

 Once your coffee has been extracted, you’d be forgiven for thinking that the used grinds are only fit for the bin, but hold right up!
 The used grounds act as a fertilizer for your plants and will help them to thrive.
 They even attract earthworms to your garden to keep your soil healthy.

 Sprinkling coffee grounds all over makes for a great mulch, and if you ask me, the most incredible smelling garden – second only to Wonka’s edible plants and chocolate river.

 Now, this one may seem a little far-fetched, but hear me out.
-Coffee can bring you love in the way that you fall hard for it every single day, over and over again, but that's not what I mean.
+Coffee can bring you love in the way that you fall hard for it every single day, over and over again, but that’s not what I mean.
 The relationships I watched blossom at the various cafes I worked at was inspiring.
 For some, they had their first dates in front of me.
-For others, the cafe became 'their place'.
-And in several instances, some regulars met just through their morning visits and are now happily married with kids — true story!
+For others, the cafe became ‘their place’.
+And in several instances, couples met just through their morning visits and are now happily married with kids — true story!

 Even without bringing about a romantic love, coffee brings people together with relative ease.
 It nourishes old friendships and enriches new ones.
 It has a power beyond all its other uses.
 I’d even go so far as to say it’s magic.